• Skip to primary navigation

 • Reddit

-Filed Under: Blogging Marathon, Sambhar Varieties Tagged With: A-Z Challenge, bitter gourd pitali with black eyed peas, Blogging Marathon, how to prepare bitter gourd pitlai, how to prepare pitlai, paaharkai pitlai, paavakai thattam payaru pitlai, paavakkai pitlai, pitlai
+Filed Under: Sambhar Varieties Tagged With: A-Z Challenge, bitter gourd pitali with black eyed peas, Blogging Marathon, how to prepare bitter gourd pitlai, how to prepare pitlai, paaharkai pitlai, paavakai thattam payaru pitlai, paavakkai pitlai, pitlai

 Reader Interactions